patternfly/patternfly-elements/elements/pfe-tabs/README.md

 </pfe-tabs>
 ```

-**`pfe-theme`** (observed)
+**`pfe-g-context`** (observed)

-Changes the context of the call-to-action to one of 3 possible themes:
+Changes the context of the call-to-action to one of 3 possible options:
 - `light` (default)
 - `dark`
 - `saturated`

-This will override any context being passed from a parent component and will add a style attribute setting the `--theme` variable.
+This will override any context being passed from a parent component and will add a style attribute setting the `--context` variable.

 **`pfe-tab-history`** (observed)